Army Men: Air Combat takes the classic plastic toy soldiers and brings them to life in videogame form.

 Environments sport little in the way of detail, and character and vehicle models often have very apparent gaps.

-Sticking an N64 Expansion Pak into the system results in a modest resolution boost, but it’s only noticeable when playing the game on a CRT TV.
+Using an N64 Expansion Pak results in a modest resolution boost.
+But it’s only noticeable when playing the game on a CRT TV.

 The audio also disappoints.
-Voice clips feature throughout, but have been recorded in very low quality.
+Voice clips feature throughout, but they’re very low quality.
 It’s often difficult to make out what’s being said unless you crank the volume all the way up.

-The heavy metal guitar riffs and thudding drums that go in hand-in-hand with BattleTanx: Global Assault’s dystopian and apocalyptic setting are completely at odds with Army Men: Air Combat’s more playful style.
+BattleTanx: Global Assault’s heavy metal guitar riffs and thudding drums suit its dystopian and apocalyptic setting.
+But they’re completely at odds with Army Men: Air Combat’s more playful style.

-Overall, Army Men: Air Combat is a fun and straightforward game that makes the most of its premise to deliver a creative and unique shoot-em-up gameplay experience on N64.
+Overall, Army Men: Air Combat is a fun and straightforward game that makes the most of its premise.
+It’s a creative and unique – surprising for a shoot-em-up game.

 The two-player coop mode is a nice addition, especially when it doesn’t suffer in terms of performance.
-The competitive multiplayer is varied enough to warrant booting up the game the next time you have friends over for an N64 night.
+And the competitive multiplayer has a good variety to it.

 - Concept and setting are used for some truly creative gameplay ideas

 - Full two-player coop without any major performance issues

 - Special weapons and winch give you plenty of combat options